MikaelMorales/ActivMatch/README.md

 - The server will be implemented using **Payara** (JavaEE)

-### Project description draft:
+### Project description:
-- The idea of the project is to build a group base application.
-People working/hanging together will be able to create groups and join them.
-When all the people in the group are available, the users will be notified so that they can meet-up and either work on their project or have fun depending on the purpose of the group.
+The idea of the project is to connect people with similar interests.
+People can add their topics of interests and create areas where people with similar interests can match.
+When a new match occurs, the user is notified and they can contact the people in this group through an embedded chat.
+This simplifies the relationship between the users, and allows to quickly plan a real life meeting so they can discuss about their common topics of interest.<br>
-Each group will have several functionalities such as a small chat.
+The users are always in control and can, at any moment, remove one of their topics of interest or specifically hide a group.